12 Easy Ways To Relax (And Why It's So Important For Your Back)

 So your mental and emotional stresses transfer themselves into your muscles and cause you pain.

-And the problem with chronic pain is that the pain can be so all-consuming that it makes it hard to think of anything else.
+But the problem with chronic pain is that it can be so all-consuming that it makes it hard to think of anything else.

 Which makes it so easy to get stuck in a vicious circle where you constantly worry about the pain you're feeling but this worrying about it only makes the pain worse!